tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 # Load Data

+You can choose from one of the following methods.

 - Load sample data from our public accessible s3 bucket

   Copy [load.gsql](./script/load.gsql) to your container.
   Next, run the following in your container's bash command line.